jcccf/cs4740/lib/README.txt

-A Magic QA System
+Our QA System

 How to use
 ==========
-1. Place the train files in /data, within the /lib folder
+1. Place the train and test files in /data, within the /lib folder.
+2. Modify the line starting with "DIR" in Loader.py, depending on whether you want to evaluate the train set or the test set.
-2. Run Parser.py to prepare the documents in a nicer format
+3. Run Parser.py to prepare the documents in a nicer format.
+These include the documents (-d) and the questions (-q).
-3. Read the top of Parser.py to find out what kind of output Parser.py generates
+4. Read the top of Parser.py to find out what kind of output Parser.py generates
+5. Run CoreNLP and generate CoreNLP parsed documents (see separate section below).
+6. Run Pipeline.py to generate answers to the range of questions specified at the command line.

 CoreNLP
 =======